 this subsection to the HHSC Provider Finance Department on the earlier

 of the following occurrences after the documents are executed:

 (-a-) the date the hospital submits the uncompensated-care

 application that is further described in paragraph (2) of this subsection;

-Analysis' website for each payment under this section.
+Provider Finance Departments' website for each payment under this

 (II) Subsequent submissions.
 The parties must submit

 (-a-) When the nature of the affiliation changes or

 parties to the agreement are added or removed, the parties must submit

 the revised affiliation agreement and related hospital and governmental